mutesiadeline/Crop-Recommendations/README.md

 # 🌾 Machine Learning-Based Crop Recommendation System (Rwanda)

 ## 📌 Project Overview
-This project uses machine learning techniques to recommend suitable crop varieties based on environmental parameters such as soil nutrients, temperature, humidity, rainfall, and other climate conditions in Rwanda.
-The goal is to support farmers and improve agricultural decision-making.
+This project uses machine learning to recommend the most suitable crop based on environmental and soil conditions in Rwanda.
+It helps farmers make data-driven decisions to improve agricultural productivity.
 ---

 ## 🎯 Objectives